 The centimeter, on the other hand, is a more recent invention, closely tied to the development of the metric system during the French Revolution in the late 18th century.
 The metric system was designed to be a decimal-based system, making conversions and calculations simpler and more intuitive compared to traditional measurement systems.

 The base unit of length in the metric system is the meter, defined as one ten-millionth of the distance from the equator to the North Pole along a meridian.
-The centimeter is one-hundredth of a meter, making it a convenient unit for everyday measurements.
+So naturally, the centimeter is one-hundredth of a meter, making it a convenient unit for everyday measurements.
 The metric system, including the centimeter, has been widely adopted around the world due to its simplicity and ease of use, particularly in scientific and technical fields.

 The Scientific Foundation of the Conversion Factor